gjustin40/CNN-Car-Model-Classification/README.md

 - This method need specific image.<br>
 > Convert RGB to grayscale and make it to binary image to apply 'hu moment' function.<br>
 (background should be black and grill should be white to get the shape parameter of it from 'hu moment' function)
+- Unfortunately, This method have failed.
+The reason was that image sizes were too big to train with 'Decision Tree'.
+- Furthermore, It was hard to select adequate descriptor for our high level images.

 ### 2. Deep Learning
 - Trouble with selecting descriptors, we moved on to Deep Learning, CNN.